Church Shopper's Check List

 As to our Fellowship . . .

-We do not participate in ecumenical dialogue and partnership with groups such as Roman Catholicism or Eastern Orthodoxy.
+We do not participate in ecumenical fellowship with groups such as Roman Catholicism or liberal Protestant mainline denominations.

 We are dogmatic in the essentials of the faith and charitable in the non-essentials.
-We won't tolerate either a spirit of compromise when it comes to the Gospel or legalism when it comes to living the Christian life and functioning as a church.
+We do not tolerate either a spirit of compromise when it comes to the gospel or legalism when it comes to doctrine or living the Christian life.

 free hit counters